Inspect Water Hoses For Washer Machine.

 - The average age of failed hoses was 8.7 years.

 - 80% of hoses fail within 10 years.

 Automatic washing machine water shutoff valve with leak sensor.

 PDM plumber will carefully move your washing machine.
 We will replace your hot and cold water hoses with the new, stainless steel braided hoses.
-Clean up, test hoses and shut-off valves for safe operation.
-We also can install an emergency shut-off valve to help prevent a catastrophic flood automatically.
-Water leak alarms work.
+Test hoses and shut-off valves for safe operation.

-PDM Plumbing, Heating & Cooling has assembled an award-winning team.
-You’ll get top-notch service for any HVAC and plumbing service in Bolingbrook, Homer Glen, Joliet, New Lenox, Plainfield, IL area and SW Chicago Suburbs.
+PDM Plumbing, Heating, Cooling Since 1885 has assembled an award-winning team.
+You’ll get top-notch service in Joliet SW Chicago Suburbs.